yxfengl/ElasticLaneNet/README.md

 ## Data Preparation
 1. SDLane - The data pre-processing code is being sorted.
 The sorted SDLane data can be found in the google drive [link](https://drive.google.com/drive/folders/1LtuRg7_ogQdlCEHxgMrPn0IUE6M2FXx3?usp=drive_link), which has the similar structure to CULane.

-3. CULane and TuSimple - (coming soon)
+3. CULane and TuSimple - same with many other works (will be described soon).

 ## Running the code
 ```git clone https://github.com/yxfengl/ElasticLaneNet.git```